University of Mississippi vs Delta State University

 The Financial Comparison

-Ten years after enrollment, University of Mississippi graduates earn a median of $50,994 compared to $41,991 at Delta State University.
-The payback period is 12.1 years at University of Mississippi versus 27.8 years at Delta State University.
+Then look at what that buys.
+Ten years after enrollment, University of Mississippi graduates earn a median $50,994 against $41,991 at Delta State University.
+The cost earns itself back in 12.1 years at University of Mississippi and 27.8 years at Delta State University.

-Graduates leave University of Mississippi with a median $20,000 in debt versus $20,390 at Delta State University.
-The debt-to-earnings ratios are 0.48 and 0.63 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Mississippi owing a median $20,000 versus $20,390 at Delta State University.
+Their debt-to-earnings ratios are 0.48 and 0.63 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers